pranajith/DiseaseStatisticsApplication/README.md

-This is an application which which returns the DiseaseStatistics by using design patterns,compiled in intelliJ IDEA and postman is used for testing the APIs.
+This is an application which returns the DiseaseStatistics by using design patterns,compiled in intelliJ IDEA by using maven spring boot run  and postman is used for testing the APIs.